T.A.T.u.: 2004–2006: Dangerous and Moving and Lyudi Invalidy

 Volkova soon joined Katina and previous producer Sergio Galoyan in the studio.
 The group was backed by their record label, Universal Music International, in finding adequate songs and production to release a new album.
 In August 2005, "All About Us" and "Lyudi Invalidy" were announced to be the first singles from the English and Russian albums, respectively.
 "All About Us" was a worldwide hit, charting in the top ten in the majority of European charts.
-The group released their second English album on 5 October 2005 titled Dangerous and Moving.
+The group released their second English album on 11 October 2005 titled Dangerous and Moving.
 Its Russian counterpart was released on 19 October, titled Lyudi Invalidy.
-The second single was "Friend or Foe".
+The second single was "Friend or Foe", featuring Sting on bass guitar.
 Soon after the video was released, the group's management replaced drummer Roman Ratej with Steve "Boomstick" Wilson, and appointed a new bassist, Domen Vajevec.
+Towards the end of the year, they began promoting both albums worldwide, launching their Dangerous and Moving Tour.

 On 25 March 2006, t.A.T.u. received the award for Best Group at the first edition of the TRL Awards.

 On 17 April 2006, t.A.T.u. returned to reality TV in Russia with t.A.T.u.
-Expedition, which was broadcast on the Russian music channel Muz TV.
-It chronicled the release of their second album, and the recording of the video for their third single, "Gomenasai", which was released during the airing of the show.
-The video, as well as the actual song, is quite a departure from t.A.T.u.'s usual style and leaves many of their fans cold. t.A.T.u. performed in Saint Petersburg, Russia on 28 April kicking off their Dangerous and Moving Tour.
+Expedition, which was broadcast on the Russian music channel Muz-TV.
+It chronicled the release of their second album, and the recording of the video for their third single, "Gomenasai", which was released shortly after the end of the show.
+The video, as well as the actual song, is quite a departure from t.A.T.u.'s usual style and leaves many of their fans cold. t.A.T.u. performed in Saint Petersburg, Russia, on 28 April, and the concert was recorded with the intention of being released on DVD later that year; however, its release was repeatedly postponed.

 On 30 August 2006, the official website announced that the girls had left their record company, Universal/Interscope.
+In September 2006 the duo's most successful songs were included in the greatest hits album The Best, t.A.T.u.'s final release under their former label.
+The only single from the album was "Loves Me Not", which, however, was released promotionally in only few European countries.
+Although the song had already appeared on Dangerous and Moving, it is regarded as the first and only single from The Best.